 How System Integration Testing Benefits from Negative Testing

 One of the benefits of negative testing is that it can help uncover issues that might not be easily detected through traditional positive testing methods.
 For example, if you're performing SIT on an e-commerce website, negative testing can help you find issues related to incorrect pricing, invalid shopping cart states and broken account information.
 Uncovering these issues early on can avoid potential customer frustration and save time and money in the long run.

 Fuzzing: Best Practice for Negative Testing During System Integration

 As we've mentioned earlier, negative testing is a critical part of any software testing process.
 One of the most effective methods for negative testing is feedback-based fuzzing.
 Feedback-based fuzzing is a technique that uses feedback from previous tests to generate new test cases.
 This helps to ensure that potential errors are found and fixed.
 Particularly in instances where dependencies have to be simulated, such as in embedded software testing, it makes a lot of sense to include modern fuzz testing into system integration testing.

 Feedback-based fuzzing is especially useful for system integration testing, where interactions between different system components need to be verified.
 By using feedback from previous tests, feedback-based fuzzing can quickly generate new test cases that can help find unexpected errors.
 Overall, feedback-based fuzzing is an effective way to perform negative testing in software testing.

 If you're looking to improve the security and quality of your software, consider using negative testing methods in conjunction with conventional positive testing methods.
 Doing so will help you find more potential errors and security vulnerabilities so that you can fix them before they cause any serious problems down the road.
-The easiest way to get started with fuzz testing is with our open-source fuzzer CI Fuzz CLI.
+The easiest way to get started with fuzz testing is with our open-source fuzzer CI Fuzz.
 Try it out and have your first fuzz test running within minutes!